Thrumpton Hall

 Tours that are scheduled will be listed below.
 If none are scheduled yet, please check back later, or find other tours you might enjoy on our tours listing page here.

 Only Historic Houses members may visit the gardens, for which there is no charge.
-There is no admission for the general public.

 The house is not open to day visitors and cannot be visited for free by Historic Houses members.